 Do yourself a favour and book your Tour du Mont Blanc accommodation EARLY!
-To bag the best Tour du Mont Blanc refuges, you should ideally you be booking your accommodation as early as February to ensure you have your pick of the best TMB refuges.
+To bag the best Tour du Mont Blanc refuges, you should ideally you be booking your accommodation as early as January or February to ensure you have your pick of the best TMB refuges.

 Of course, each group trekking the TMB will have different budgets, standards and expectations.
 There are a huge number of Tour du Mont Blanc accommodation providers on the trail that will meet your individual needs, whether you’re trekking on a shoestring (where camping is going to be your only option) or booking ensuite rooms for added comfort.